DetectiveBaldi/DEFECTIVE_ENGINE/README.md

 ## Defective Engine
-A simple Friday Night Funkin' engine.
+A Friday Night Funkin' engine.

 ### Compiling
 To compile, follow these steps: